stefanpenner/ember-app-kit/README.md

 You may also want to look into [Ember CLI Rest API Blueprint](https://github.com/manuelmitasch/ember-cli-rest-api-blueprint) which generates DS.RESTAdapter compatible express routes for a given Model.

+### Custom Environments

+Support for custom environments like staging is currently still in progress, see [Ember CLI PR #1520](https://github.com/ember-cli/ember-cli/pull/1520)

 ### Using The Express Server

 The Express server has been exposed and now lives under this directory.